martyngigg/externaldata/Utilities/Git/README.md

 ### Test Scenarios:
 I have no idea how to unit test bash scripts so I'm making a note of the things that need testing.

-1. adding a single file that does not exist;
+* adding a single file that does not exist;
-2. adding multiple files that do not exist;
+* adding multiple files that do not exist;
-3. adding a single file that already exists;
+* adding a single file that already exists in git;
-4. adding multiple files where one of them already exists;
+* adding multiple files where one of them already exists in git;
-5. adding multiple files where some of them already exist;
+* adding multiple files where some of them already exist in git;
-5. adding multiple files where all of them already exist;
+* adding multiple files where all of them already exist in git;
+* adding a single file where the content link is untracked